Couple Therapy Success Stories

 I then helped them see that both of their parenting styles were effective depending on the situation.
 There were times when their children required more gentleness, and times when a firmer approach was needed.
 We discussed which kinds of parenting situations required toughness and which required tenderness.

-Peter and Sharon began to reconnect as a parenting team and to develop a more collaborative parenting style that worked well for them.
+Through my marriage counseling for blended families Peter and Sharon began to reconnect as a parenting team and to develop a more collaborative parenting style that worked well for them.
 They grew confident that they would always be able to find ways to deal with the inevitable challenges they would face as parents in a blended family.

 I also helped them let go of their idealized view of what it meant to be a successful blended family.
 They realized that being “The Brady Bunch” wasn’t realistic.
 Peter and Sharon wisely decided to stop striving to have the perfect blended family and instead to settle for having a “good enough” blended family.